Written by Scribendi

 Another aspect of your novel that you may have to revise is dialogue.
 A simple technique is to read the dialogue out loud.
 This technique allows you to pay attention to the rhythm of the dialogue and make appropriate changes.
 You want the dialogue in your NaNoWriMo novel to be natural and believable.

 Once your revisions are complete, it is time to edit.
-Some people have no patience for editing their manuscript.
+Some people have no patience for editing their book.
 By the time the third or fourth revision is complete, your NaNoWriMo novel is probably the last thing you want to read.

-Once you've reached the stage where all you are concerned with is ensuring all your commas are where they are supposed to be, consider submitting your novel to our manuscript editors.
+Once you've reached the stage where all you are concerned with is ensuring all your commas are where they are supposed to be, consider submitting your novel to our book editors.
 We're the Oompa-Loompas of creative writing.
 While you dream and write, we are obsessed with the little details of writing.
 So why not put us to work editing your masterpiece?